adamsanderson/caret/Readme.md

 caret
 =====

-Listen to and manipulate the text caret.
+Listen to and inspect the text caret.

-_in progress_
+View the [demo](http://adamsanderson.github.com/caret/) for an example of the information you can get.

 Installation
 ------------